anggrayudi/android-hidden-api/README.md

 ## Use Custom `android.jar`

-1. Download custom `android.jar` [here](https://drive.google.com/drive/folders/17oMwQ0xBcSGn159mgbqxcXXEcneUmnph).
+1. Download custom `android.jar` from [Google Drive](https://drive.google.com/drive/folders/17oMwQ0xBcSGn159mgbqxcXXEcneUmnph).
 2. Go to `<SDK location>/platforms/`.
 3. Copy, paste and replace the downloaded hidden API file into this directory, e.g. `android-30/android.jar`.
 4. Change `compileSdkVersion` and `targetSdkVersion` to 30 (for example).